 Temperature is also important.
 Lucky bamboo grows best in temperatures between 65 and 85 degrees Fahrenheit.
 Find a spot away from drafty windows or doors so outdoor temperatures don't affect the plant, and keep it away from heating and cooling vents that can cause temperature shifts.

 Water With Care

-For bamboo planted in soil, stick your finger into the soil to see if it's dry, or use a soil moisture probe.
+For lucky bamboo plants growing on soil, stick your finger into the soil to see if it's dry, or use a soil moisture probe.
 Keep the soil moist without making it too wet.
 Even though lucky bamboo can grow in water, it's important not to oversaturate soil because it promotes diseases in the roots.

 Fluoride, salt and chlorine in tap water can also cause yellowing in lucky bamboo.
-Using distilled water for your lucky bamboo eliminates those potentially harmful components.
-You can also leave tap water out overnight before using it on the plant to reduce the amounts in the water.
+Using distilled or filtered water for your lucky bamboo eliminates those potentially harmful components.
+You can also leave tap water out overnight before using it on the plant to reduce the amounts of chemicals in the water.

 Care for the Container

 If you grow the lucky bamboo in water, you'll need to clean the container occasionally to keep your bamboo healthy.
 Algae growing on the container is a sign that it's time to clean.
 It's usually best to change the water and clean the container and pebbles every seven to 10 days.
 Sometimes you can wait up to a month before cleaning.

 Too much fertilizer can cause the lucky bamboo leaves to turn yellow.
 These plants typically need to be fertilized only about twice per year.
 If you over fertilize, hold off on fertilizing until the plant recovers, and flush water through its pot to remove some of the fertilizer.
 If it's just starting to turn yellow, keeping the plant out of direct sunlight and watering with distilled water might allow it to recover.
 For more severe yellowing, you might need to cut off the damaged bottom and put the bamboo in fresh water or soil.